Display Star Ratings in Google Organic Search Results

 If you offer fast shipping options, make sure to highlight this on your page.

 Have a physical shop?
-You might want to consider some local-based digital ads, like Google Maps or Waze.
+You might want to consider some location-based digital ads, like Google Maps or Waze.

 Remember, Mother's Day falls on different days in different countries.
 Download our European Holidays Marketing Calendar to get an overview of the biggest e-commerce holidays in the biggest European markets.